 Pursuant to SEBI (Prohibition of Insider Trading) (Amendment) Regulations, 2018 which was effective from April 1, 2019, the existing Code of Practices and Procedures for Fair Disclosure of Unpublished Price Sensitive Information was amended to align with the SEBI (Prohibition of Insider Trading) Amendment Regulations, 2018.
-The Code of Practices and Procedures for Fair Disclosure of Unpublished Price Sensitive Information was approved/ratified by the Board on act of sexual harassment results in the violation of the fundamental rights.
-Such acts violate the right to equality, right to life and to live with dignity and right to practice any profession or to carry on any occupation, trade or business, which also includes a right to have a safe and healthy work environment free from sexual harassment.
+The Code of Practices and Procedures for Fair Disclosure of Unpublished Price Sensitive Information was approved/ratified by the Board on May 9, 2019.